mejialaguna/Employee-Tracker/README.md

-  <a href="https://github.com/mejialaguna/teamProfileGenerator/issues/1">For any Question please click here...</a>
+  <a href="https://github.com/mejialaguna/Employee-Tracker/issues/1">For any Question and to point out a bug please click here...</a>

 ## Acceptance Criteria